eestsoftware/MangoWM-Zoom/README.md

 ## Dependencies

-You need everything mangowc needs, plus you're specifically using some wlroots render APIs that are already linked but worth calling out:
+You need everything mangowm needs, plus you're specifically using some wlroots render APIs that are already linked but worth calling out:

 **Build deps** (assuming Arch, adjust package names for your distro):
 ```
 meson ninja gcc pkgconf
 wayland wayland-protocols
 wlroots (0.19.x) — this is the big one, the render_pass and swapchain APIs come from here
-scenefx (>=0.4.1) — mangowc's effects library
+scenefx (>=0.4.1) — mangowm's effects library
 libinput libdrm libxkbcommon pixman
 libdisplay-info libliftoff hwdata seatd pcre2
 xorg-xwayland libxcb xcb-util-wm  (optional, for xwayland support)
 ```

 On Arch most of these pull in automatically if you just grab `wlroots` and `scenefx`.
-The AUR package `mangowc-git` has the full dep list if you want to cross-reference.
+The AUR package `mangowm-git` has the full dep list if you want to cross-reference.

 The zoom rendering specifically uses these wlroots headers (already part of wlroots, nothing extra to install):
 - `wlr/render/pass.h` — render pass API